Russia’s war in Ukraine galvanizes extremists globally

 ‘Creating a narrative’

-Extremists not joining the fight are nevertheless using it to spread propaganda.
+Extremists not entering Ukraine’s battlefields are nevertheless using the war to spread propaganda.

 Some are white supremacists who see in Putin’s crusade an opportunity to cleanse Western culture.
 This view is represented by an American in Moscow — and frequent guest on Russian state television — who wears a patch on his vest showing Putin’s face set against a Confederate flag, according to analysis by the Middle East Media Research Institute.

-The man recently asked on Instagram, “you think we give a [expletive] that the entire world hates Russia now?”
+The expatriate recently asked on Instagram, “you think we give a [expletive] that the entire world hates Russia now?”

 Others are Islamist extremists who are using the war to highlight what they see as Western hypocrisy.
 Anjem Choudary, who was convicted in Britain in 2016 for inspiring support for the Islamic State, asked on his blog this week, “why don’t the US and UK, with the consent of NATO, just bomb the ordinary people of Ukraine in order to liberate them from Putin’s occupation just like they did in Iraq in 2003?”

 Some Islamist extremists have backed Ukraine, condemning Chechen Muslim fighters who have taken up arms for Putin, according to analysis by the Anti-Defamation League.
 Others see both sides as nonbelievers and are encouraging their mutual annihilation.
-Meanwhile, there are white supremacists decrying the conflict as a war between “brothers,” saying there is no advantage in the deaths of fellow White people.
+Meanwhile, white supremacists who decry the conflict as a war between “brothers” say there is no advantage in the deaths of fellow White people.

 “What we are finding concerning is the use of the war for their own narratives,” said an Arab intelligence official, speaking on the condition of anonymity to discuss sensitive findings.
-“There are those who want to compare the situation of Ukraine to the situation of Palestinians and say if the West is willing to send weapons to Ukraine and support the fight there against the Russians, whey weren’t they willing to support the Palestinians?”
+“There are those who want to compare the situation of Ukraine to the situation of Palestinians and say if the West is willing to send weapons to Ukraine and support the fight there against the Russians, why weren’t they willing to support the Palestinians?”

-That the war divides opinions within extremist groups, however, could undermine its potency as a tool of radicalization, some experts said.
+That the war divides extremist groups, however, could undermine its potency as a tool of radicalization, some experts said.
 Jan Rathje, an analyst at the Center for Monitoring, Analysis and Strategy, a Berlin-based digital forensics nonprofit, examined the 10 largest German-language Telegram channels spreading conspiracy theories and found a wide range of views on the war in Ukraine.

 The disunity, Rathje said, stands in stark contrast to the consensus forged by hostility to public health measures aimed at controlling the spread of covid-19.